bjornum/Frontend-work-assignment-4/README.md

 ## **Upcoming Features** 🚀

+- Brainstorming of how to upgrade the todo application

 ### Localstorage storage

 - This will make sure that the todo list will stay the same in the browser when refreshing.